- Home to DLR

 Step 1: File a Claim Online

-To begin the PUA application process, please log in and file a claim to determine your eligibility for state unemployment benefits or PUA benefits.
+- First-time claimants: To begin the PUA application process, please log in and file a claim to determine your eligibility for state unemployment benefits or PUA benefits.
 Everyone must start by filing this claim.

 Step 2: Uploading documents for PUA